Our Endocannabinoid System

 Endocannabinoids are cannabis-like molecules that are naturally produced within the human body.
 In researching marijuana, CBD oil, and its effects on our bodies, scientists realized that this versatile substance serves many functions–one of which is its ability to mimic our endocannabinoids.
 This is where the human body’s endocannabinoid system comes into play.

-The primary function of the endocannabinoid system, which is also commonly known as the CBD ECS, is to maintain homeostasis.
-This term refers to a state of biological balance within our bodies in response to various internal and external stressors as well as changes in the environment.
+The endocannabinoid system’s primary function, which is also commonly known as the CBD ECS, is to maintain homeostasis.
+This term refers to a state of biological balance within our bodies in response to various internal and external stressors and changes in the environment.

 Initially, there was a common misconception that endocannabinoid receptors were only present in the brain and nerves.
 However, this was later proven to be erroneous.
 Continuing research confirmed that these receptors are, in fact, present throughout the body.
-Moreover, it is now known that the ECS is involved in a myriad of processes, such as pain management, reproductive function, sleep, metabolism, appetite, stress, memory, mood, and immune function.
+Moreover, it is now known that the ECS is involved in a myriad of possible processes.

 Currently, there are numerous CBD brands on the market from which you can obtain CBD oil and other related products.
 This is a highly individualized field, and it requires a trial-and-error approach.
 If you are interested in trying CBD oil or other related products, it is wise to do your research on the various CBD brands available and the cannabis laws as well as regulations in your state.